mikehans/mh-id-au-astro/src/content/articles/redis-caching-proxy.md

         )
     );
 ```
-This container doesn't provide a means for selecting which implementation to use.
+This container doesn't provide a means for selecting which implementation to use for a given case.
 While the Microsoft doco says to just change your design, I don't want to.
-Some other dependency injection containers support named dependencies (Autofac?), which I think will let me inject the ```CosmosStorage``` class into the ```RedisStorage``` class and then register ```RedisStorage``` as the class I get when I request an ```IStorage``` service from the DI container.
-This is starting to sound like a follow-up article.
+Some other dependency injection containers support named or keyed dependencies (Autofac), which I think will let me inject the ```CosmosStorage``` class into the ```RedisStorage``` class and then register ```RedisStorage``` as the class I get when I request an ```IStorage``` service from the DI container.

+_EDIT: Keyed dependencies have been added in .NET 8._

 ### Other applications
 A simple architecture if you're hosting the application yourself on your own web server would be to have a PostgreSQL database with an in-memory cache on the web server itself.